Electric strike: Description

 Like a fixed strike plate, an electric strike plate normally presents a ramped or beveled surface to the locking latch allowing the door to close and latch just like a fixed strike would.
 However, an electric strike's ramped surface can, upon command, pivot out of the way when the lock on the door is in the locked position and the door is opened, allowing a user to pull/push the door to open it without operating the mechanical lock or using a mechanical key.
-After the door is opened past the keeper, the keeper returns to its standard position and re-locks when power is removed or applied, depending upon the strike's configuration.
+After the door is opened past the keeper, the keeper returns it to its standard position and re-locks when power is removed or applied, depending upon the strike's configuration.